 - Representing a European-based world leader in the design and fabrication of high-tech brewing equipment in an ICDR arbitration arising from the construction of a brewery in North Carolina.
 Claims include allegations that critical in-place equipment in an operating brewery is defective and counter-allegations that brewery operations are themselves the cause of the problems.
 The ICDR arbitration has been stayed near the conclusion of the discovery phase to allow for the parties to jointly attempt repairs while brewery operations remain ongoing.

-- Representing a steel fabrication contractor in claims arising from modifications to the Vehicle Assembly Building (VAB)at NASA’s Kennedy Space Center in Florida.
+- Represented a steel fabrication contractor in claims arising from modifications to the Vehicle Assembly Building (VAB) at NASA’s Kennedy Space Center in Florida.
 The VAB is the largest single-story building in the world, originally constructed for the Apollo Program, and is now undergoing modifications to support NASA’s next payload system, the Space Launch System (SLS) and the Orion spacecraft.
-The project was delayed nearly a year due primarily to a significant number of NASA design changes.
-The client’s claim seeks recovery of over $25 million, as well as AAA arbitration with critical lower-tier contractors.
+The project was delayed nearly a year due primarily to a significant number of NASA design changes, and claims exceeded $25 million.

 - Represented the owner of three coal-burning power plants in New York federal court with more than $100 million in a dispute arising from the installation of emissions-control equipment.
 Litigation spanned two years and involved dozens of fact and expert witnesses.
 The parties ultimately settled the dispute on the eve of jury selection after the client obtained several favorable rulings on dispositive motions and motions to exclude key experts.